judka-uriel/uriel-book/uriel_en.md

 the Gregorian calendar on December 5, accounting for leap years, it follows that one should pray for weather in the diaspora, not in the Land of Israel. -->

-And the siddurim strictly state that in the spring, for 30 days after switching from rain to dew, if one doubts whether by inattention one said the prayer for rain in summer, one is obliged to pray again from the very beginning.
+But the siddurim strictly state that in the spring, for 30 days after switching from rain to dew, if one doubts whether by inattention one said the prayer for rain in summer, one is obliged to pray again from the very beginning.
 And only after a month has passed from the switch to dew does the doubt no longer remain,